Orpere/terraform-reference-orlando/README.md

 ## Provisioner
 [Provisioners can be used to model specific actions on the local machine or on a remote machine in order to prepare servers or other infrastructure objects for service.](https://www.terraform.io/docs/provisioners/index.html)

-NOTE: one my opinion is the way terraform uses to interact with external software or create connections to the infrastructure. as example Terraform has Built-in Provisioners:
+NOTE: on my opinion is the way terraform uses to interact with external software or create connections to the infrastructure. as example Terraform has Built-in Provisioners:

   1) [chef Provisioner](https://www.terraform.io/docs/provisioners/chef.html)
   2) [file Provisioner](https://www.terraform.io/docs/provisioners/file.html)